 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Milan, and many of them are cheaper than your average hotel.
 Click here to get $40 off your next booking with Airbnb.

-Below are some popular tours in Milan that you might enjoy doing.
+Below are some popular day trips from Milan that you might enjoy doing.

 - Lake Como Day Trip from Milan